 Do not try to cherish every moment.
-This will only ruin every moment.
+This will not delay the inevitable.
+This will ruin every moment.
 Know that there are things you will miss, lose, wish for longingly in the night, but do not think about what these things are, do not think about the ways in which you will not know him anymore.